iamAkolab/iamAkolab/README.md

 - 👋 Hi, I’m @iamAkolab
 - 👀 I’m skilled in Python for Machine Learning
-- 🌱 I’m currently learning React.js for front-end dessign
+- 🌱 I’m currently learning React.js for front-end and Java for Back-end
 - 💞️ I’m looking to collaborate on Open source projects in machine learning
 - 📫 How to reach me on Twitter @iam_akolab